superform-xyz/superform-core/src/crosschain-data/README.md

 ### Sending Payloads

 Every cross-chain communication call should be made through the state registry, starting with `dispatchPayload()` or `broadcastPayload()` on individual state registries.
-State registry contracts are deployed on each of the supported networks and will be the point of cross-chain communication.
+State egistry contracts are deployed on each of the supported networks and will be the point of cross-chain communication.

 - dispatchPayload() - sends a payload to one destination chain
 - broadcastPayload() - sends a payload to all supported chains